zhiming99/rpc-frmwrk/rpc/sslport/Readme.md

 . **The SSLPort** has implemented a filter port, as can be inserted to the port stack with the upper port to be `Native Protocol Fdo port`, `web socket Fido` or `secfido` and the bottom to be `Tcp Stream Pdo port`.
 It performs the `SSL handshake`, encrypts the outbound packets, decrypts the inbound packets and performs`SSL shutdown`, and the `SSL renegotiation` occationally through the SSL connection's lifecycle.

 .
-The `SSLPort` requires OpenSSL-1.1 to work properly.
-It prefers to choose TLS1.2 or TLS1.3 as the communication protocol, depending on peer's capability.
+The `SSLPort` requires OpenSSL-1.1 or higer version to work properly.
+It is recommended to choose TLS1.2 or TLS1.3 as the communication protocol, depending on peer's capability.

 .
 There are two approaches to deploy the keys and certificates as necessary to estabilish a SSL connection.